Training

 Description

-IRIC Next Generation Awards Program is seeking Bachelor’s degree students interested in biomedical research.
-This program provides students with an opportunity to receive a competitive scholarship and research internship at IRIC.
+IRIC Next Generation Competition is seeking Bachelor’s degree students interested in life sciences research.
+This program offers students the opportunity to receive funding to complete a research internship at IRIC.

 Internship length